 All Ivy Environmental and Sustainable Development Fair

-For the past 14 years, representatives from private companies, public agencies, and nonprofit organizations have attended this career fair, in order to talk to degree students and identify candidates for full-time and part-time positions, internships, and fellowships.
+Representatives from private companies, public agencies, and nonprofit organizations have attended this career fair, in order to talk to degree students and identify candidates for full-time and part-time positions, internships, and fellowships.